Is it possible to dye your hair during pregnancy

 Serious physiological and hormonal changes occur in the body of a pregnant woman.
 Therefore, the reaction to the components of the paint can be unpredictable: it may not “lie” on the hair, as it should, or cause an allergic reaction.
 Although, if a woman dyed her hair before conception, the risk of allergies is reduced.

-Most likely, the hairdresser will assure you that there is no harm from dyeing your hair during pregnancy.
+Most likely, the hairdresser will assure you that there is no harm in dyeing your hair during pregnancy.
 The opinions of doctors are not so unambiguous.

 2 views on hair coloring during pregnancy